LidiaKovac/LidiaKovac/README.md

 ### 💫 About Me:

 Hi!
-My name is Lidia and I am a Teaching Assistant at EPICODE (Global and Italy).
-I have a linguistic background which I use to approach programming languages as natural languages with their own vocabulary, grammar and syntaxes.
+My name is Lidia and I am a Teaching Assistant && PT Teacher @ EPICODE (Global and Italy).
+I have a linguistic background which I use to approach programming languages as natural languages with their own vocabulary, grammar, and syntaxes.

 I am currently focussing primarily on teaching and building my own projects!